Starfish-develop/Starfish/README.md

 * Are my errors done correctly (weight by blaze?) or should weight by inverse pixel count
 * What is a veiling prior?
 Hartigan 1991
 * use student t distribution to give less weight to outliers that may be distorting the fit?
+* Try seeding random spectra (derived from models) to see if parameters are recovered at various S/N via Doppman and Jaffey, sec 4.1

 # Checks against real data